Contents

 How long does PRK eye surgery take?

-The PRK procedure takes approximately 10 to 15 minutes per eye.
-The actual laser application lasts only 30 to 60 seconds, while the remaining time is spent on preparation and positioning.
+The procedure takes 10 to 15 minutes per eye.
+The laser itself works for only 30 to 60 seconds, and the rest of the time goes to preparation and positioning.

 Is PRK surgery painful?

-The procedure itself is painless because numbing eye drops are applied before surgery.
-After the procedure, patients may experience mild to moderate discomfort, burning, or tearing for two to three days as the epithelium regenerates.
-Pain medication and lubricating drops are prescribed to manage this.
+The procedure itself is painless because the surgeon applies numbing drops first.
+Expect mild to moderate discomfort, burning, or tearing for two to three days afterward while the epithelium regenerates.
+Prescribed drops and pain medication manage this phase.

 Can I have PRK on both eyes at the same time?